 When the invading Goths cut off the water in AD 537, everyone had to grab togas and beat a hasty retreat.
 Prior to this, the Baths of Caracalla was the city’s second-largest bathing complex.
 Its extensive grounds included gardens, two gyms, and a library.

-Its monumental ruins are striking to visit, even within city limits that include the iconic Roman Forum and profound Pantheon.
+Its monumental ruins are striking to visit, even within city limits that include iconic Rome landmarks such as the Roman Forum and profound Pantheon.
 In the summer, the site is an emotive backdrop for opera concerts and was also the gymnastics venue for the 1960 Summer Olympics.
 And while, in its heyday, it pulled in the crowds, it’s relatively quiet today.

 You’ll find it a short walk southeast of the serene Circus Maximus.
 The baths’ ruined reddish-stone corridors and restored underground spaces, where slaves toiled to keep the water warm and pumping, are free to wander.
 And you’ll happen across fragments of elegant mosaics, abandoned as if the goths decided they were just too heavy to loot.